Honda CT110: Australia and New Zealand

-The CT110 is still in production and sold in other countries around the world.
-In Australia and New Zealand it is known as a "Postie Bike" due to its use by Australia Post and New Zealand Post as a delivery bike, without the dual range sub-transmission.
-A slightly modified version, the CT110 AG, is sold for agricultural use.
+In Australia and New Zealand the Honda CT110 is known as a "Postie Bike" due to its longtime use by Australia Post and New Zealand Post as a delivery bike, without the dual range sub-transmission and upgraded to 12 volt ignition in 1998.
+The last CT110s were delivered to Australia Post in 2013, later replaced by the NBC110.
+From 2019 both the NBC110 and remaining CT110s began to be replaced with Kyburz electric tricycles.

-After almost 30 years of only being available via second-hand sale from Australia Post in bulk lots, Honda began selling the road-registerable model to the domestic market in July 2009.